entrepreneurship • travel • community • ages 12-15

 March — May

-Final Push & Departure
+The Final Push and Departure

 The trip gets booked.
 Fundraising reaches its goal.
 The group reflects on what they've built and what they've learned.
-And then — they go.
-On a trip they chose, planned, funded, and made happen themselves.

 ⅓ — Organization Subsidy*